-- Given impending talent shortages in the future workplace, achieving diversity across the organization is a strategic imperative: The board is in an ideal position to encourage management to consider and develop long-term strategies for building diversity throughout the workforce, and not just at the board or upper-management level.
+- Given impending talent shortages in the future workplace, achieving diversity across the organisation is a strategic imperative: The board is in an ideal position to encourage management to consider and develop long-term strategies for building diversity throughout the workforce, and not just at the board or upper-management level.
 Some directors asserted that diversity is an imperative for competitive reasons as much as it is responsive to sustainability objectives.

-- Solving diversity challenges may be an industry imperative: Diversity may be more than an issue for just the organization.
+- Solving diversity challenges may be an industry imperative: Diversity may be more than an issue for just the organisation.
 It also may be a serious industry matter with long-term implications.
 Talent and workforce diversity may be key to growth in both the company and the industry — in effect, an industry issue in search of an industry solution.
-For example, the challenges associated with women in STEM occupations have been widely publicized.
+For example, the challenges associated with women in STEM occupations have been widely publicised.
 Ensuring continued growth of, say, the technology industry will help ensure continued growth of technology companies as well.
-It may be in the best interests of the organization to partner with competitors on outreach initiatives to advocate for the industry at secondary schools and universities.
+It may be in the best interests of the organisation to partner with competitors on outreach initiatives to advocate for the industry at secondary schools and universities.
 But it is up to the companies themselves to facilitate retention and upward mobility of women in the workforce to the executive ranks.

 - Eliciting proactive HR support is essential to success: With respect to many of the above issues, it is imperative that HR be on board and a proactive participant in addressing them.
 Otherwise, the function ends up being an impediment to the process.

 - Funding support of higher education: One director asserted that better partnerships between corporations and higher education would help align curricula with the needs of business.
-The example of IBM extending its mainframe business by funding university programs is well known.
+The example of IBM extending its mainframe business by funding university programmes is well known.
 Could this be the kind of cooperation needed to facilitate upskilling and reskilling in the workplace?

-- Supporting alternative forms of education, even moving away from the traditional four-year college or university: Other directors believe there are other forms of education that can produce the professionals organizations will need for the future at a reasonable cost.
+- Supporting alternative forms of education, even moving away from the traditional four-year college or university: Other directors believe there are other forms of education that can produce the professionals organisations will need for the future at a reasonable cost.

 Key Takeaway: As talent grows scarcer and intelligent machines become fixtures in the workplace, the day-to-day nature of work could change for nearly everyone.
-The traditional labor model will come under pressure as the traditional HR management model likely undergoes a sea change.
+The traditional labour model will come under pressure as the traditional HR management model likely undergoes a sea change.
 The board can expect these developments to intensify the war for talent.
 Given these factors, a sustainability mindset in dealing with environmental and social issues – particularly those affecting the communities in which the company operates – can help it differentiate itself in its quest for the best and brightest talent.
 This mindset can also help boards bring a big-picture, principled approach to their oversight of human capital management.

 KEY MESSAGE: Directors may have to drill deeper than they are accustomed to in order to help management navigate the choppy seas of changing workplace dynamics.